tsnieman/react-omega-boilerplate/docs/WIP.md

 **Super WIP here.** This is mostly to outline / collect thoughts.
 Will (hopefully) update this in the near future.

 ## Setup and use
 Stuff you'll want to install and/or know while setting up and using this boilerplate.
+See [README](/README.md) for now.

 ## Pieces
 A list of the dependencies, what those technologies do, etc.